ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 O&#x27;er the land of the free and the home
 of the brave?
 2. On the shore, dimly seen through
-. the midst of th
+. the midst of the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:txdn:batch_txdn_ferrari_ver02:data:sn86064199:00200296667:1898070201:0670/pct:81.078824,35.278982,12.441550,10.306067/!600,600/0/default.jpg"/>
 </td>